Doug Whitehead, Director

 - As a safety precaution, cash payments are discouraged at any of the Solid Waste facilities.
 Please be prepared to use a credit or debit card for payment.

 - All compost sales will be suspended effective April 7th until further notice.

 Report a Problem

-Lee County Solid Waste, a division of the Department of Public Utilities, provides a variety of convenient waste and recycling services to more than 320,000 households in unincorporated Lee County and six municipalities.
-The Division also owns and operates technologically advanced waste-to-energy and material recycling facilities, supported by a landfill and two transfer stations.
-In all, the disposal system handles more than 900,000 tons of waste each year.
+The Lee County Solid Waste Department provides a variety of convenient waste and recycling services to more than 320,000 households in unincorporated Lee County and six municipalities.
+The Department also owns and operates technologically advanced waste-to-energy and material recycling facilities, supported by a landfill, two transfer stations, a household chemical waste facility and a Reuse Center.
+In all, the disposal system handles more than 1.2 million tons of waste each year.